BartMassey/fml/README.md

 [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)
 file.
-Each row contains the name of the movie, the price of the movie in dollars, and predicted values for that movie in millions of dollars (fractions are ok).
+Each row contains the name of the movie, the price of the movie in dollars, and predicted values for that movie in millions of dollars (fractions are ok, can be preceded with a dollar sign).
 A movie can have several predictions, separated by slashes.
 All but the last should have a percent probability of that prediction, separated by a percent sign from the value.
 The last value